[?] Subscribe To This Site

 Note - If you are using single pinecones, you can dip your pinecone into this mixture before freezing.

 These suet recipes can vary greatly.
 I've added chopped pieces of apple and apple peelings in them.
 I've made suet recipes without the sugar.
-This basic recipe will work well.
+This basic recipe will work well and the birds love them!

 Have fun making your own eco-friendly-feeder.